Alexander House Minis public art – A Mini Adventure in Public Art

 Swindon is blessed with loads of public art which is, in my opinion, really rather terrific.
-I’ve written about a lot of it on here, in particular the West Swindon sculpture trail, and, I have to say, I love this.
-It’s quirky and fun and clever and a brilliant homage to a car partly made in the town and the roundabouts for which this town is so famous and also infamous – especially the Magic Roundabout.
+I’ve written about a lot of it on here, in particular the West Swindon sculpture trail.
+And, I have to say, I love this.
+It’s quirky and fun and clever.
+It’s a brilliant homage to a car partly made in the town and the roundabouts for which Swindon is both famous infamous.
+The Magic Roundabout in particular.

 Monday 17th February 2014

 And now, courtesy of Mike Pringle of Green Rook – are a couple of much better photographs.
 Thanks Mike for letting me share this photographs of this fun and funky piece of public art on here: